findthemasks/findthemasks/README.md

  - The website reads from a google sheet, generates a json blob, which is used to generate static HTML.

 ## Dev chatroom
  - We are currently using fb messenger.
 Please friend request facebook.com/rachelpopkin to be added, if you are changing code and want to real-time coordinate.

+## Diretory structure.
+  * `/public` - The client-side code for the website.
+Currently has some symlinks to legacy file locations.
+  * `/functions` - The cloud function used to generate data.json.
+Not needed for frontend work.